tatsuya-ogawa/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the [link](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) with non processed training data.

+The first run with the simulator is failed,The car would not bend at all.
+When I saw the histogram , then it was heavily skewed toward low and zero turning angles.So I flattened it(talk at ####3).

+In order to increase memory efficiency,
+I decided to use fit_generator instead of fit(train.py line 149)

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.